AbnormalPoof/FunkerSelector/docs/Funker Selector JSON Character Format.md

 "songID": ["senpai"]
 ```
 The song ID we are targeting.
 You can have multiple song IDs in here.
+This has to be an array even if it's just one song ID.

 ```json
 "characterID": "bf-pixel"